govind527/Leetcode/136-single-number/README.md

 <h2><a href="https://leetcode.com/problems/single-number/">136.
 Single Number</a></h2><h3>Easy</h3><hr><div><p>Given a <strong>non-empty</strong>&nbsp;array of integers <code>nums</code>, every element appears <em>twice</em> except for one.
 Find that single one.</p>

-<p>You must&nbsp;implement a solution with a linear runtime complexity and use&nbsp;only constant&nbsp;extra space.</p>
+<p>You must&nbsp;implement a Solution with a linear runtime complexity and use&nbsp;only constant&nbsp;extra space.</p>

 <p>&nbsp;</p>
 <p><strong>Example 1:</strong></p>